tytydraco/yessleep/out/I_Was_a_Folklore_Researcher_Until_One_Interview_Forced_Me_to_Abandon_Academia_Forever.md

 We quickly got to talking; he was a charming and funny man, telling me stories about the town and his time growing up here.
 He asked about the purpose of my visit.

-When I informed him that I would be interviewing Lord Edmund Ashford later this evening, he almost choked on his food.
+When I informed him that I would be interviewing Lord E. Ashford later this evening, he almost choked on his food.

 “Mr. Herring, I’ve seen what they’ve done to this town before.”